snotskie/ttrpg/site/src/index.md

 When you succeed on a Check or win a Contest by $5$ or more above the number you needed to reach, then something extra cool may happen.
 On the other hand, when you fail a Check or lose a Contest by $5$ or more, then something extra bad may happen.
 Failing or losing by $10$ or more can be disastrous.

-## Blessings and Inspirations
+## Blessings

 Several times during a session, the DM may award you a Blessing, represented by a small token.
-Less often, an effect may award you an Inspiration.

-Once per roll, whether your own or another character’s, you may spend a Blessing to increase the result of that roll by $+1d4$ or an Inspiration to increase the result of that roll by $+1d6$.
-You may only spend Blessings and Inspirations to help other characters this way if your character is near enough to them to reasonably help with the action.
+Once per roll, whether your own or another character’s, you may spend a Blessing to increase the result of that roll by $+1d4$.
+You may only spend Blessings to help other characters this way if your character is near enough to them to reasonably help with the action.

 !!! warning "Rules Notes: Helping as a Team"
-    While a single character can give only one Blessing or Inspiration per roll to help another character, multiple characters can come together to give multiple Blessings or Inspirations together to that character.
+    While a single character can give only one Blessing per roll to help another character, multiple characters can come together to give multiple Blessings together to that character.

 !!! black "DM Note: When to Award Blessings"
     ```@raw html
     <details><summary>For DM eyes only!
 Click to reveal</summary>
     ```
-    Mechanically, players may earn Blessings by acting as their Hero would to great success.
+    Mechanically, players may earn Blessings by acting as their Hero would.
 However, you as a DM should award them Blessings consistently and throughout each session, as many characters’ abilities depend on them.

     However, what this looks like can vary per DM, per table, or per scene.